-We have now been building wooden canoes since 2015, starting with the Wabnaki stripcanoe, followed by Pivo, a stripkayak, and finally the first skin-on-frame "Carlyak" in 2017.
-Our focus is mainly on developing our own models, such as the SOFi canoe and a fuselage frame kayak kit, which we are currently prototyping.
+We have now been building wooden canoes since 2015, starting with the Wabnaki groin canoe, followed by Pivo, a groin kayak, and finally the first skin-on-frame "Carlyak" in 2017.
+Our focus is primarily on developing our own models, such as the SOFi Canadian and NANOOK, a fuselage frame kayak kit.
+Six years later we can finally present our own online store, where we already offer the NANOOK as a kit and construction plan and will soon add further products, such as our new skin-on-frame hatch system.

 Like the name suggests, a skin-on-frame boat consists of a frame covered with a skin.
 While thousands of years ago hulls made from drift wood and bone were covered with seal skin, nowadays it's materials are found mainly in the lumber trade.
 Steam bent ribs give a Skin-on-Frame it's shape, nylon, polyester or cotton form the skin.